CafeVariomeUoL/cv3-docs/Writerside/topics/cafe-variome-v3.md

 Cafe Variome provides a schema-less, scalable storage solution for all data.
 It accepts a wide variety of formats and includes powerful built-in features to help data holders convert their data into an easily queryable format.
 The query engines run on the processed dataset, allowing queries on any field, in any combination, and in any order.

-In collaboration with [Molgenis](https://www.molgenis.org/), we are developing a query system that enables users to query data stored in both Cafe Variome and Molgenis simultaneously from their own Cafe Variome instance.
+In collaboration with <a href="https://www.molgenis.org/"><tooltip term="Molgenis">Molgenis</tooltip></a>, we are developing a query system that enables users to query data stored in both Cafe Variome and Molgenis simultaneously from their own Cafe Variome instance.
 This integration allows both platforms to fully utilise Cafe Variome’s powerful query filters and fine-grained access control.

 We are continuously working to support more data storage backends, more input formats, and more ontology/term sets.

-### Semantic similarity based quering
+### Semantic similarity based querying

 The use of ontology terms in patient data is becoming increasingly common.
 Cafe Variome can process data inputted with ontology terms by either detecting them automatically or being configured to treat specific data as ontology terms.
-Currently, Cafe Variome supports the [ORDO](https://www.orphadata.com/ontologies/) and [SNOMED](https://www.snomed.org/what-is-snomed-ct) controlled vocabularies.
-Terms entered from either vocabulary are mapped internally to the Human Phenotype Ontology [(HPO)](https://hpo.jax.org/).
+Currently, Cafe Variome supports the <a href="https://www.orphadata.com/ontologies/"><tooltip term="ORDO">ORDO</tooltip></a> and <a href="https://www.snomed.org/what-is-snomed-ct"><tooltip term="SNOMED">SNOMED</tooltip></a>  controlled vocabularies.
+Terms entered from either vocabulary are mapped internally to <a href="https://hpo.jax.org/"><tooltip term="HPO">HPO</tooltip></a>.

 This mapping enables semantic querying, meaning queries are performed not only on the entered terms but also on similar terms.
-Other ontology term sets, if mapped to or from HPO, can also be used for semantic similarity-based queries.
+Other ontology term sets, if mapped to or from (<tooltip term="HPO">HPO</tooltip>), can also be used for semantic similarity-based queries.
 As a result, users can discover similar patients based on phenotypes, diseases, or prescribed medications.

 ### Federated data discovery